mesosphere/marathon/docs/docs/persistent-volumes.md

 ### Running stateful PostgreSQL on Marathon

-An model app definition for PostgreSQL on Marathon would look like this.
-Note that we set the postgres data folder to `pgdata` and is relative to the Mesos sandbox as specified in the `$MESOS_SANDBOX` variable).
+A model app definition for PostgreSQL on Marathon would look like this.
+Note that we set the postgres data folder to `pgdata` which is relative to the Mesos sandbox (as contained in the `$MESOS_SANDBOX` variable).
 This enables us to set up a persistent volume with a containerPath of `pgdata`.
 This path is is not nested and relative to the sandbox as required:

 ```
 {